geoffreyweal/RGME/README.md

 The Fortran compiler used in this example is GCC.
 Change this to your Fortran compiler if needed.

+NOTE: It seems to be important that the version of GCC and Python that you use to setup the RGME program are the same that you use to run the RGME program.

 ## How To Use This Program

 ### 1: Run Gaussian